 Keto has also had its fair share of detractors from mainstream dietary circles as well as the low-fat and plant-based camps.
 However, this debate has likely only fuelled the growth of the keto movement because controversy gets clicks.

-My aim here is not to argue the value of low carb and keto, but rather to share the insights from my journey.
-I hope we can continue to evolve our understanding of how it works so we can adapt and evolve to help more people who desperately need it!
+My aim here is not to argue the value of low-carb and keto but rather to share the insights from my journey and data analysis.
+I hope we can continue to evolve our understanding of how it works to adapt and evolve to help more people who desperately need it!

-Any growing community needs to reflect and adapt as new insights come to light.
-Any group that refuses to change and becomes entrenched in dogma will not grow.
-Eventually, without refinement and adaption, they will fade away, and eventually die.
+Any healthy, robust community needs to reflect and adapt as new insights come to light.
+But any group that refuses to change and becomes entrenched in dogma will not grow.
+Eventually, they will fade away and eventually die without refinement and adaptation.

-While there are plenty of valuable insights that have been uncovered by the biohackers, n=1 self-experimenters and gurus in the low-carb and keto communities, there are also plenty of half-truths that have flourished.
+While there are plenty of valuable insights that have been uncovered by biohackers, N=1 self-experimenters, and gurus in the low-carb and keto communities, there are also plenty of half-truths that have flourished.

 Get your copy of Big Fat Keto Lies